tristanls/dynamodb-lock-client/README.md

   * `callback`: _Function_ `(error, lock) => {}`
     * `error`: _Error_ Error, if any.
     * `lock`: _DynamoDBLockClient.Lock_ Successfully acquired lock object.
 Lock object is an instance of `EventEmitter`.
 If the `lock` is acquired via a fail open `client` configured to heartbeat, then the returned `lock` may emit an `error` event if a `heartbeat` operation fails.
-      * `fencingToken`: _Integer_ **fail open locks only** Integer monotonically incremented with every "fail open" lock acquisition to be used for [fencing](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html#making-the-lock-safe-with-fencing).
-Heartbeats do not increment `fencingToken`.

 Attempts to acquire a lock.
 If lock acquisition fails, callback will be called with an `error` and `lock` will be falsy.
 If lock acquisition succeeds, callback will be called with `lock`, and `error` will be falsy.

 Fail closed client will attempt to acquire a lock.
 On failure, client will retry after `acquirePeriodMs` up to `retryCount` times.
 After `retryCount` failures, client will fail lock acquisition.
 On successful acquisition, lock will be locked until `lock.release()` is called successfuly.

 Fail open client will attempt to acquire a lock.
-On failure, if `trustLocalTime` is `false` (the default), client will retry after `leaseDurationMs`.
+On failure, if `trustLocalTime` is `false` (the default), client will retry after `leaseDuration` converted to milliseconds.
 If `trustLocalTime` is `true`, the client will retry after `Math.max(0, leaseDurationMs - (localTimeMs - lockAcquiredTimeMs))` where `localTimeMs` is "now" and `lockAcquiredTimeMs` is the lock acquisition time recorded in the retrieved lock.
 Lock acquisition will be retried up to `retryCount` times.
 After `retryCount` failures, client will fail lock acquisition.
 On successful acquisition, if `heartbeatPeriodMs` option is not specified (heartbeats off), lock will expire after `leaseDurartionMs`.
 If `heartbeatPeriodMs` option is specified, lock will be renewed at `heartbeatPeriodMs` intervals until `lock.release()` is called successfuly.
 Additionally, if `heartbeatPeriodMs` option is specified, lock may emit an `error` event if it fails a heartbeat operation.

 ### lock.release(callback)